 Graduate Student Spotlight: Susheel Busi & Mizzou 3MT

-“What started out as a challenge to myself: can I present my thesis in 3 minutes, ended up with me not only winning the 2nd place at the Conference of Southern Graduate Schools Regional 3MT competition, but more importantly, offered me the chance to meet and interact with a lot of students and graduate school officials,” says Busi.
+“What started out as a challenge to myself: can I present my thesis in 3 minutes, ended up with me not only winning the 2nd place at the Conference of Southern Office of Graduate Studiess Regional 3MT competition, but more importantly, offered me the chance to meet and interact with a lot of students and graduate school officials,” says Busi.

 Today, Busi credits the ongoing research about how commensal gut bacteria affect diseases such as inflammatory bowel disease and colon cancer, as one of the reasons why it was an easy choice to study at MU a decision that continue to pay off.
 Busi explains that he has been fortunate to be exposed to a myriad of opportunities here at MU that have made his journey and growth significant.

 “Starting from my first year, the inter-disciplinary programs such as MPT and the possibility to interact with people from the Medical and Veterinary Schools was enlightening to say the least.
 An array of platforms such as the CVM Research Day, the Health Sciences Day or Life Sciences Week or the Research and Creative Activities Forum have afforded me the option of interacting and collaborating with people across the campus,” explains Busi.